-- Cushions used on vessels 16 to 26 ft must be CG approved Type IV PFD. - Ring life buoys must be CG approved and at least 24 inches on vessels over 26 ft. - An approved 20 inch or larger ring life buoy installed prior to 15 Sep 91 and in good and serviceable condition, may be used on vessels less than 65 ft in length.
+- Cushions used on vessels 16 to 26 ft must be CG approved Type IV PFD. - Ring life buoys must be CG approved and at least 24 inches on vessels over 26 ft.

-- → Check for proper type and quantity. - → Each device stowed to be immediately available. - → CG approved, and in good and serviceable condition. - → Ring Life Buoys marked with vessel's name, retro reflective tape, and line attached. - Excess RLBs should be either maintained and/or in serviceable condition, marked for "Training Only" or removed from vessel.
+- → Check for proper type and quantity. - → Each device stowed to be immediately available. - CG approved, and in good and serviceable condition. - → Ring Life Buoys marked with vessel's name, retro reflective tape, and line attached. - Excess RLBs should be either maintained and/or in serviceable condition, marked for "Training Only" or removed from vessel.